Starbase Texas Map | Guide to Starbase | Starbase for Beginners

 Solar farm and satellite dishes at Boca Chica.
 Photo: RGVAerialPhotography

 One of the most iconic locations of the village is now the Mars Pathfinder caravan park.
-This is where a lot of employees live in Airstream campers, creating an atmosphere not dissimilar to the Apollo Era at the Cape.
+This is where many SpaceX employees live in Airstream campers, creating an atmosphere not dissimilar to the Apollo Era at the Cape.
 At the time of writing, newer prefab homes are being built on Esperson street, and even a new home has been physically moved to a new location on the street.
 It should be noted though, that many workers still drive in from Brownsville and the surrounding areas.

 Airstream trailers at Mars Pathfinder park.
 Photo: RGVAerialPhotography